There’s more than meets the eye on your traffic sources report.

 We’ll then split the variations among your age-targeted audience—half will see the first post, and half will see the second.
 Once we have a winner, you can publish the most engaging post right away.

 Most importantly, you can use these new insights to create even more relevant content going forward.
 USA Today, for instance, saw an average 25% lift from using Social A/B.

 Last year, over 70% of social referrals in the ShareThis network came from mobile devices.
 If mobile sites are also among your top traffic sources, then you have a huge opportunity to make social sharing even easier for your on-the-go readers.

 That’s why our share buttons are mobile-optimized.
-With our visual design tool, you can create buttons that look great across all mobile devices.
+Our share buttons can be easily customized to look great across all mobile devices.
 You can even include buttons for mobile-specific channels like SMS text and WhatsApp.